grantcurell/beats/packetbeat/scripts/tcp-protocol/README.md

 - Workflow is Sniffer -> decoder -> tcp/udp -> add packet -> your protocol
 - dir is short for direction.
 You use it to note which direction traffic is going
 - Everything leads to building a results package that has all the fields populated
+- The idea of a transaction seems to be something like a request followed by a response

 ### Wireshark parser
 - needs to parse hf fields